Giako/giako.github.io/index.md

 I'm an Italian geek who loves programming, GNU/Linux and videogames (on Linux).
 In my free time, I listen to trance music, dubstep and indie EDM and I love American TV series (I'm a huge Breaking Bad and Game of Thrones fan!).

 ## What I do at day
 * I code, develop, design, build, test and manage teams for a living at [Stentle](http://www.stentle.com/), in Milan (IT).
-I'm an IT consultant with a focus on Enterprise Architectures.
 * Drink coffee (Italian Espresso only!)

 ## What I do at night